Cascade County COVID-19 updates

 Testing in Montana is still limited and, currently, people cannot be tested at will for COVID-19.

 Cascade County City-County Health Department officials told the school board earlier this week that there were 200 test kits in the state.
+On Friday, CCHD said more kits have been made available and commercial labs are now able to conduct testing, speeding the process.

+According to the Montana Department of Health and Human Services, the four presumptive positive cases are in the counties of Gallatin, Yellowstone, Silver Bow, and Lewis and Clark.

 There is guidance from the Centers for Disease Control and the Montana Department of Public Health and Human Services that healthcare providers are required to follow.
 The CDC has laid out clear criteria for those who should be tested, which are regularly updated as we learn more about COVID-19: